chipsalliance/adams-bridge/docs/AdamsBridgeHardwareSpecification.md

 ## pk

-ML-DSA component public key register type definition 648 32-bit registers storing the public key in big-endian representation.
+ML-DSA component public key register type definition storing the public key in big-endian representation.
 These registers is read by Adams Bridge user after keygen operation, or be set before verifying operation.

 ## signature

-ML-DSA component signature register type definition 1149 32-bit registers storing the signature of the message in big-endian representation.
+ML-DSA component signature register type definition storing the signature of the message in big-endian representation.
 These registers is read by Adams Bridge user after signing operation, or be set before verifying operation.

 # ​Pseudocode